rantahar/Lattice-Field-Theory/source/index.rst

    P \to zP.
    :label:

-Since all configurations that differ by a center trasformation have the same weight, the expectation value is
+Since all configurations that differ by a center trasnformation have the same weight, the expectation value is

 .. math::